 Change the display settings to a standard day, week or month calendar view, an availability view that shows all calendars side-by-side for the day, or all events as a table.

 Create a new event by clicking this button.
 The new record page displayed contains the full set of available fields for an event (unlike the compact layout used by global actions and the activity timeline found on record pages) and doesn't pre-populate them with data (unlike the activity timeline).

 For further information about the calendar, please consult this Salesforce help article.

 Reports & Dashboards

-Practifi doesn't come with any reports or dashboards included out of the box, however the included Report and Dashboard Builder makes creating personalized charts & tables a breeze.
-You'll need certain system permissions to be able to create reports and dashboards, so ask your system administrator if you can't access the builders.
-To explore all that these features have to offer, we recommend completing this training module produced by Salesforce to understand its capabilities.
+Practifi doesn't come with any reports or dashboards included out of the box; however, the included Report and Dashboard Builder makes creating personalized charts & tables a breeze.
+You'll need certain system permissions to create reports and dashboards, so ask your system administrator if you can't access the builders.
+To explore all these features have to offer, we recommend completing this training module produced by Salesforce to understand its capabilities.